-The Contractor has the right to Subcontract to provide services specified under this Contract subject to Department approval.
-The Contractor maintains ultimate responsibility for adherence and full compliance with all terms and conditions of its Contract with the Department.
-Any Subcontract the Contractor enters with respect to performance under this Contract shall in no way relieve the Contractor of the legal responsibility to carry out its obligations under this Contract.
-The Department will consider the Contractor the sole point of contact concerning contractual matters, including payment of any and all charges resulting from the Contractor.
-Nothing contained in any Subcontract shall be construed as creating any contractual responsibility between the Subcontractor and the Department.
-The Contractor is solely responsible for fulfillment of the Contract terms with the Department and for the performance of any Subcontractor.
-The Department will make Contract payments only to the Contractor.
-The Contractor shall not enter into any Subcontract with Subcontractors outside of or that would be providing any services outside the United States or its territories.
-The Contractor shall ensure all Subcontractors have and maintain Kentucky specific expertise in each content area for which they are providing services and are eligible for participation in the Medicaid program, pursuant to federal and state regulations.
+The Contractor may, with the approval of the Department, enter into Subcontracts for the provision of various Covered Services to Enrollees or other services that involve risk-sharing, medical management, or otherwise interacting with an Enrollee or Provider, except the Contractor shall not enter into any Subcontract with Subcontractors outside of or that would be providing any services outside the United States.
+All subcontractors shall have and maintain Kentucky specific expertise in each content area for which they are providing services.

+Subcontractors must be eligible for participation in the Medicaid program, pursuant to federal and state regulations.
 The Contractor shall evaluate each prospective Subcontractor's ability to perform the proposed delegated activities.
-The Contractor shall obtain Department approval for the template agreement and any material amendments via submission on SharePoint.
-Furthermore, the Contractor shall submit any material change in terms or scope of a Subcontract or any notice of suspension or termination of a Subcontract to the Department for approval via SharePoint.
-The Department may approve, approve with modification, or reject Subcontracts if they do not satisfy the requirements of this Contract.
+The Contractor shall execute a written contractual agreement (Subcontract) between the Contractor and Subcontractor that is in a form and has content approved by the Department.
+Furthermore, the Contractor shall submit any change in terms or scope of a Subcontract, notice of suspension or termination of a Subcontract to the Department for review and approval.
+The Contractor shall submit for review to the Department a listing of Subcontractors who will support this Contract, a description and role of each Subcontractor, detail listing of services provided, all locations of operation including disclosure of any and all operations outside the United States, and a template agreement of each type of such Subcontract referenced herein.
+The Department may approve, approve with modification, or reject the templates if they do not satisfy the requirements of this Contract.
 In determining whether the Department will impose conditions or limitations on its approval of a Subcontract, the Department may consider such factors as it deems appropriate to protect the Commonwealth and Enrollees, including but not limited to, the proposed Subcontractor's past performance.
 In the event the Department has not approved a Subcontract referenced herein prior to its scheduled effective date, the Contractor agrees to execute said Subcontract contingent upon receiving the Department's approval.
 No Subcontract shall in any way relieve the Contractor of any responsibility for the performance of its duties pursuant to this Contract including the processing of Claims.
 Likewise, any Department Subcontract approval does not in any way relieve the Contractor of any responsibility or liability for the performance of its duties pursuant to this Contract.
+The Contractor shall submit a summary of the services for which the Subcontractor is responsible with the Subcontract.

-The Department's review shall ensure that each Subcontract includes the following information and related requirements, at a minimum and as applicable to the given Subcontract:
+The Department's review shall ensure that all Subcontract template agreements include the following information and related requirements, at a minimum and as applicable to the given Subcontract: